anand-tummapudi/microservices/README.md

 - **CompletableFuture-** CompletableFuture is used for asynchronous programming in Java.
 Asynchronous programming is a means of writing non-blocking code by running a task on a separate thread than the main application thread and notifying the main thread about its progress, completion or failure.
 - **@Configuration-** Spring Boot lets you externalize your configuration so that you can work with the same application code in different environments.
 You can use properties files, YAML files, environment variables, and command-line arguments to externalize configuration.

+## 40. Spring Interview Questions
+- Spring framework is an open source application framework and inversion of control container written in java.
+This allows developers to focus on business logic.
+Spring is also very adoptable with many extention modules.
+- Benefits of Spring framework are
+	- **Lightweight** - It is lightweight in resource use.
+	- **Scalable** - Spring's transaction management interface can scale to either a local transaction on a single database to global transactions using the JTA module.
+	- **Excepion Handling** - Exception handling is easy.
+	- **AOP** - Spring supports aspect oriented programming, a paradigm that seprates appplication business logic from system services.
+- Modules of Spring framework
+	- Spring Core, Spring Bean, SpEL, Spring Context, JDBC, ORM, OXM, JMS, Transaction, Web, Web MVC, Web Socket, WebPortlet